 Steam/boil broccoli until soft.
 Add broccoli and watermelon to bender/processor and puree to desired consistency.

-RECIPES FOR 6-10 MONTH OLDS
+BABY FOOD RECIPES FOR 6-10 MONTH OLDS

 These next few baby puree recipes are for once your baby has adapted to their early basic solids and you can start introducing more interesting flavours and textures.
 Depending on your baby’s preferences, you can puree these combos for shorter periods to create soft chunks and thicker textures.